knpuniversity/ansible/knpu/composer-deps.md

 > Your system is not ready to run Symfony projects.

 Duh!
 The message - about the SimpleXML extension - means that we're missing an extension!
-In our playbook, find the task were we install php.
+In our playbook, find the task where we install php.
 Add another extension: `php7.1-xml`.

 Run that playbook - hopefully - one last time: